The controlled SWAP test for determining quantum entanglement: The controlled SWAP test for entanglement

 \section{The controlled SWAP test for entanglement}

-The CSWAP test for state comparison can be modified to instead test for entanglement.
-This is outlined for the two-qubit state case in van Dam \textit{et al.} \cite{patent}, along with a potential optical setup.
-The following replicates the theory, to introduce the test.
+The controlled SWAP (c-SWAP) test for state comparison can be modified to instead test for entanglement.
+This is outlined for the two-qubit state case in van Dam \textit{et al.}~\cite{patent}, along with a potential optical setup.
+Harrow and Montanaro \cite{merlinarthur} discuss multiple applications of the c-SWAP test as a product-state test, proving its correctness for all numbers of qubits and its optimal soundness.
+Following this, Gutoski \textit{et al.}~\cite{markwilde} prove the product-state c-SWAP test is a complete problem for the complexity class BQP.
+This section details the theory of the c-SWAP test for entanglement.

 The quantum circuit used for state comparison, Figure \ref{equiv}, is adapted to Figure \ref{qubitcswap}.
-Two copies of the two-qubit state to be tested for entanglement are required, labelled $\ket{A}_A$ and $\ket{B}_B$, and two control qubits -- one control qubit for each qubit in the test state.
-Initially, this control state is in $\ket{00}_C$.
+Two copies of the state to be tested for entanglement are required, labelled $\ket{A}_A$ and $\ket{B}_B$, and several control qubits -- one control qubit for each qubit in the test state.
+Figure \ref{2a} shows the quantum circuit for the simplest case, a two qubit entangled state.
+Initially, the control state is in $\ket{00}_C$.
 The two Hadamard gates and the SWAP gate act on each qubit in the control state.
 The SWAP gate is applied to the corresponding qubits in the test states such that the $i$th qubits in the test and copy states are swapped with one another if the $i$th qubit in the control is $\ket{1}_C$.
 The initial composite state is

 Passing this system through the entire test in Figure \ref{qubitcswap} gives the final result

 Ideally, the copy state is an exact copy of the test state.
 In this case, the above equation reduces to